Items that helped us through the challenging toddler travel years

 Another thing we noticed once our kids were out of their snug little capsules and into proper a car seats is how much their head seemed to wobble around when they were drowsy!
 We’ve researched and tried many a brand of head cushion to get the right fit – you can see our extensive head toddler cushion review here.

 Do note, if you want to use them in their car seat, as supposed to say on a train or plane, many of the cute toddler brand ones are too bulky.
-Microbead products we have found to be the most adaptable to different positions and modes of transport, even if they look thinner they still do the job well.
+Microbead products like the BCozzyKids Travel Pillow we have found to be the most adaptable to different positions and modes of transport, even if they look thinner they still do the job well.

 Sleeping away from home